History Group Publications

 An account of correspondence in the 1880s between a family nurse in Pixham and the mother in Kensington

-The other books, pamphlets and back copies of ‘Dorking History’ listed below may be obtained by mail order from the Sales Officer (see Contacts).
+Some other books/pamphlets from the list below, and back copies of ‘Dorking History’ may be available – please email the chairman (see Contacts).

 St Martin’s Churchyard Survey, pp.41 with plan (A survey by the Local History Group of the graves in Dorking Parish Churchyard)